 Technical data such as system access logs, web browser details, or IP addresses (a type of data used for identifying computers over the internet) when viewing our web applications.How we get the information and why we have it

 Most of the personal information we process is provided to us directly by you for one of the following reasons:

-General enquires and communications via our online contact form located at huler.io
+General enquires and communications via our online contact from located at https://huler.io/

 As part of our day-to-day usage of electronic communications as part of recruitment, business networking, client support, and technical support for our web applications.